+Adverse Impacts

+Description: Electricity pylon crosses the site.
+Previous use was car park so assumed limited contamination issues.

+Any constraints associated Yes

+with the site's previous use

+that would impact upon the

+site's redevelopment?
+(E.g.

+land contamination/

+structures/hazardous

+substances etc.)

+Alternative Uses

+Is the site in demand or Maybe

+needed for alternative uses?

+Is there benefit in retaining Yes

+the site for employment

+purposes?

+.

+Viability

+Are there considered to be Yes

+any viability issues in

+bringing the site forward?

+If yes to the above, please Rerouting/relocating the electricity pylon would be a major and likely prohibitive development cost.
+It is assumed and development

+elaborate: would be delivered around this obstacle.

+Further Comments

+Any further comments?

+Recommendations

-Recommendations on the future of the site: most of the assumed th hin the wider Hoover Strategic Regeneration Area, linking that Area to Area 5: Triangle Business Park.
-The open nature of site would allow its early development within the Strategic Regeneration Area and masterplanning should reflect this.
-It is e Welsh Government will acquire and market the site as a development opportunity for employment and trade uses.
-Site olit into two plots to avoid pylon, leading to a modest reduction in net developable area.
-Site should be identified in the Any other actions: nikely spir into two plots to avoid pylon, leading to a modest reduction in net developable area.
-Site should be identified in the herging LDP for B1/B2/B8 uses.
-Should the site be safeguarded or identified for employment uses?
-Yes
+Recommendations on the Key site within the wider Hoover Strategic Regeneration Area, linking that Area to Area 5: Triangle Business Park.
+The open nature of

+future of the site: most of the site would allow its early development within the Strategic Regeneration Area and masterplanning should reflect this.
+It is

+assumed the Welsh Government will acquire and market the site as a development opportunity for employment and trade uses.
+Site

+will likely split into two plots to avoid pylon, leading to a modest reduction in net developable area.
+Site should be identified in the

+emerging LDP for B1/B2/B8 uses.

+Any other actions:

+Should the site be Yes

+safeguarded or identified for

+employment uses?

+employment uses:

-Site Name: Land south of Merthyr Tydfil Industrial Park Site ID: Candidate Site 76 Location: Merthyr Tydfil Industrial Park, Plymouth
+Site Name: Land south of Merthyr Tydfil Industrial Park ite ID: Candidate Site 76 ocation: Merthyr Tydfil Industrial Park, Plymouth Photo: Image: Image: Image: Image: